Folies Bergere at The Tropicana Hotel Las Vegas

-Lasting almost 50 years, Les Folies Bergere was the longest-running show in Las Vegas history.
+Les Folies Bergere was a Las Vegas revue presented at the Tropicana Las Vegas from 1959 to 2009, making it one of the longest-running shows in Las Vegas history.

-The Folies Bergere revue was imported directly from Paris including French creative leadership and cast members.
+The Folies Bergere revue was derived from the Folies Bergère revue in Paris, with French creative leadership and many cast members involved in its early years.

-The Tropicana Las Vegas hosted the progeny production by emulating the original Folies Bergere of Paris’ successful formula of featuring topless, statuesque showgirls, chorus line dancers, elaborate stage sets, with interludes of comedy, magic, acrobats, and animal acts.
-The main components of the show incorporated ornate costumes with immense headpieces adorned with exotic bird feathers and expertly crafted rhinestones, expansive and elaborate scenery, original music performed by live orchestras, and imaginative interpretations of historic periods with the respective dance styles of the era.
+The Tropicana Las Vegas production followed the format of the original Paris Folies Bergere featuring topless showgirls, chorus line dancers, elaborate stage sets with segments of comedy, magic, acrobats, and animal acts.
+Costumes, sets, and dance styles for many production numbers were based on historical periods, developed using museum research and consultation with costume design specialists, then adapted to accommodate dance choreography.

-The spectacular combined the sexy mystique of Paris, the glamor and glitz of Hollywood, and the cosmopolitan sophistication of New York City.

-The prominence of showgirls established their role as one of the most recognizable icons of Las Vegas.
-In their best years, showgirls acted as Las Vegas ambassadors appearing at openings, store and event promotions, in printed advertisements, and alongside Mayor (and former mob attorney) Oscar Goodman at public appearances.
-To this day, showgirls define present-day Las Vegas and their influence can be seen in public artwork, marketing campaigns, and sidewalk impressionists.
+The prominence of showgirls in the production contributed to their association with Las Vegas entertainment during this period.
+In their most active years, showgirls appeared at hotel openings, promotional events, and in print advertising, and were sometimes photographed alongside city officials such as Mayor Oscar Goodman.

-The Tropicana produced the extravaganza, Folies Bergere, in an age when casinos invested in unprofitable shows to attract tourists and encourage gambling on their gaming floor.
-Over the years, as corporations took over ownership of casinos and resorts, everything from entertainment, lodging, restaurants, and even parking had become independent cost centers which were expected to be self-funded.
-The over-the-top, expensive showgirl revues had become a historical phenomenon, viewable in museum exhibits, and kept alive in the hearts and memories of longtime Las Vegas visitors.
+The Tropicana produced Folies Bergere during a period when casinos commonly funded large entertainment productions, including some that operated at a loss, to draw visitors to their gaming floors.
+As casino ownership shifted toward corporate structures in later decades, entertainment divisions were increasingly required to be self-funding, and productions on the scale of Folies Bergere became less common.

 Background

 The first Folies Bergere of Paris originated in 1869 as a cabaret music hall.
-The institution is still in business, and remains a strong symbol of French and Parisian life.
+The theatre is still in business, and remains a strong symbol of French and Parisian life.
 It is most notably captured in the painting "A Bar at the Folies Bergère" by French Impressionist artist Édouard Manet.

 The theater changed direction during World War I, when there was a new focus on the (frontal) nude female.
 Michel Gyarmathy, a pre-war Hungarian refugee, became artistic director of the most celebrated Folies Bergere in Paris.
 "Monsieur Michel," as he was known to his staff, designed the production, involving dozens of sets and more than 1,000 costumes from Parisian couturiers.
 Gyarmathy recruited female talent to perform in the company along with the acrobats, magicians, singers, tightrope walkers, circus animals, and other cabaret acts that provided variation to the nude main attraction.